cellgeni/docs/docs/source/jupyterhub.rst

     conda create --name myenv python=3.8
     conda activate myenv

-3. Install ``ipython kernel`` to use as a python kernel inside your jupyter environment:
+3. Install ``ipython kernel`` to use as a python kernel inside your jupyter environment, ``--display-name`` is optional, if not provided the conda environment name will be used:

   .. code-block:: bash

     python -m ipykernel install --user --name myenv --display-name "Python (MyEnv)"

 4. Install all the packages you need, for example: